 However, if I still fail to follow the 3 Rs...

-I will be placed in isolation for half an hour in Mrs Mills' or Mrs Wilson's Office.
+I will be sent or taken straight to Mrs Mills or to Mrs Wilson I will be placed in isolation for half an hour in Mrs Mills' or Mrs Wilson's Office.